kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Global Configuration Management: What’s new in v6.0.2

+### PublishedAt
+2016-04-25T14:14:31Z

-### PublishedAt: 2016-04-25T14:14:31Z
+### Tags

-### Tags: ['configuration management', 'global configuration', 'baseline', 'stream', 'component', 'variant', 'branch', 'global configuration management', 'configuration lead', 'product', 'baselines', 'streams', 'variants', 'tags', 'custom attribute values', 'links', 'history']
+['configuration management', 'global configuration', 'baseline', 'stream', 'component', 'variant', 'branch', 'global configuration management', 'configuration lead', 'product', 'baselines', 'streams', 'variants', 'tags', 'custom attribute values', 'links', 'history']

-### Description:
+### Description
 The global configuration What’s New in v6.0.2 video shows and discusses extended tag and search features, extended custom attribute and link features, and the new History features in the Global Configuration Management application.
 The video shows how these extended and new features can help your daily work.
 This video is geared toward users in the Configuration Lead role, but all users interested in learning about new and extended features will find this video useful.

 ### Movie: